 This will be the process that new personal trainers will need to follow.

 Book learning is the start.
-Training clients is where you get your personal skills, experience, and confidence.
+Training clients is where you get your skills, experience, and confidence.

-When you reflect back on training your clients you will see where you will need more understanding.
-Then you can seek out the knowledge you need to better understand and help that type of client.
+When you reflect on training your clients, you will see where you need more understanding.
+Then you can seek out the knowledge you need to understand and help that type of client.

 If All You Know are Stupid Trainers, This Will Lead To Your Failure

-I know one of the apprehensions of surgeons, doctors, Chiropractors, and physical therapists, and referring to personal trainers, is because they don’t know any good ones.
+One apprehension of surgeons, doctors, chiropractors, and physical therapists and referring to personal trainers is that they don’t know any good ones.

-If this is the case, you need to try harder to find good ones.
+If this is the case, you must try harder to find good ones.

-You have to search out good trainers because you are letting your clients down.
+It would help to search for good trainers because you are letting your clients down.

-If the client has gotten a diagnosis from the doctor, and it has been confirmed by the specialist, then the physical therapist begins the exercise rehabilitation process – and then the client is sent to the gym on their own?
+Suppose the client has gotten a diagnosis from the doctor, and the specialist has confirmed it.
+In that case, the physical therapist begins the exercise rehabilitation process – and then the client is sent to the gym on their own?

-Then the care of the client has failed, and the client will never fully recover from their injury fully.
+Then the client’s care has failed, and the client will never fully recover from their injury.

 I know it sounds harsh, but it is the truth.